Pathos14489/Pantella-Launcher/README.md

 ## Features

 - Download and run Mantella forks from source
-- Automatically update forks to the latest version when you're ready
+- Automatically get notified of new updates and update forks to the latest version when you're ready
-- Easily switch between forks
+- Easily switch between forks, games and plugins with Mantella and other repositories
 - Easy to use interface
-- Don't have to install Python or any dependencies to run the Mantella server
+- Don't have to install Python or any dependencies to run the Mantella server, it comes with an embedded Python environment and all the dependencies it needs to run Mantella and Pantella out of the box
 - Automatic Crash Recovery
+- Easily manage Mantella repositories across multiple games and mod managers

 ## How to Use

 Download the latest release from the releases tab, or clone this repository and build from source.
-Unzip the release, and run the Mantella_Launcher.exe.
-Download a fork and click Start to open Mantella.
-Please verify that all configuration settings are set in the fork you're trying to use before reporting a bug.
+Unzip the release following the instructions in the release notes, and run the Pantella_Launcher.exe.
+Download a fork and click Start to open Mantella/Pantella.
+After downloading and deploying a repository, please verify that all configuration settings are set in the repository you're trying to use before reporting a bug.
+Mantella uses config.ini and Pantella uses config.json/webUI settings.
+If you're having trouble with a repository, please report the issue to the repository's issue tracker unless this is an issue with the launcher itself.

 ### Warning: